wingify/wingify.github.io/_posts/2018-09-20-js13k-game-development.markdown

 ## Conclusion

 This event was not something of business value but proved to be an amazing experience not only in terms of what we learned from it, but also in how much fun we had while implementing these concepts.
 After all, game development is as fun as it gets when it comes to programming - creating a tiny universe of your own, the laws of physics are what you want them to be, things evolve how you tell them to.
 And we certainly managed to pick up some nice ideas along the way.

+We would love to hear your feedback or answer any queries you might have, feel free to drop a comment or tweet us at [@wingify_engg](https://twitter.com/wingify_engg).

+### Game on!